ArisBar/IFT-6266/README.md

 ### Acknowledgments.

 Thanks are due to Stephanie Laroque, Sandeep Subramanian and Chiheb Trabelsi for discussions and help.
-An immense thank you also to Olexa Bilaniuk for his amazing technical support, especially debugging Theano.
+An immense thank you also to Olexa Bilaniuk for his super effective technical support, especially debugging Theano.

 ### References